canonical/postgresql-k8s-operator/README.md

 juju relate discourse-k8s postgresql-k8s:db-admin
 ```

+## Security
+Security issues in the Charmed PostgreSQL k8s Operator can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
+Please do not file GitHub issues about security issues.

 ## Contributing

 Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this charm following best practice guidelines, and [CONTRIBUTING.md](https://github.com/canonical/postgresql-k8s-operator/blob/main/CONTRIBUTING.md) for developer guidance.